ankaAR/bestiario5e/_creatures/tiamat.md

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +19 al ataque, alcance 25 pies (7.5 mts), un objetivo.
 Impacto: 28 (4d8 + 10) puntos de daño perforante.

-***Resistencia Pavorosa.*** Each creature of Tiamat's choice that is within 240 feet of Tiamat and aware of her must succeed on a DC 26 Wisdom saving throw or become frightened for 1 minute.
+***Resistencia Pavorosa.*** Each creature of Tiamat's choice that is within 240 feet of Tiamat and aware of her must succeed on a DC 26 Wisdom saving throw or become asustado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to Tiamat's Resistencia Pavorosa for the next 24 hours.

 ### Acciones Legendarias